Pathum Wan district: History

+Urban development

 By the reign of King Mongkut (Rama IV, 1851–1868), the city had spread beyond its original walls, and Khlong Phadung Krung Kasem was dug to extend the city's periphery in 1852.
 The eastern fringe of the city was then dominated by expansive rice fields, with Thung Bang Kapi occupying the areas along Bang Kapi Canal.
 The area that is now Pathum Wan was occupied by royal paddy fields by the canal, between Khlong Phadung Krung Kasem and Ban Khrua to the west and the Bang Kapi fields to the east.
 Some Lao war captives had also been settled in the area following the razing of Vientiane in 1827.

 Sometime before 1855, Mongkut had part of the royal fields south of the canal landscaped with ponds and waterways, which were planted with decorative lotuses, for leisurely visits.
 A royal villa was built there, which was named Pathum Wan, meaning "lotus forest" (from Pali paduma + vana).
 A temple, named Wat Pathumwanaram, was also built next to the palace.
 The King made annual visits to the palace and the temple, at first travelling by boat.
 A road was later built, continuing eastward from Bamrung Mueang Road, linking the palace to the city.
 It was originally known as Sa Pathum or Pathum Wan Road before being renamed Rama I Road in 1920.

 With the royal development, the area began to attract more residents, and more palaces were built during the following reign of King Chulalongkorn (Rama V, 1868–1910).
 The King had a palace built for Prince Svasti Sobhana west of Pathum Wan Palace in 1880, and commissioned Windsor Palace in 1881 for his own son Prince Vajirunhis, buying up large amounts of land for what was to be its extensive grounds.
 He also later gifted a plot of land to another son, Prince Mahidol Adulyadej, though it was Mahidol's mother Queen Savang Vadhana who oversaw the construction Sa Pathum Palace there after Chulalongkorn died in 1910.

 Windsor Palace had become vacant following Vajirunhis's death in 1895, and its grounds became the site of several successive educational institutions which became established as Chulalongkorn University in 1917 by King Vajiravudh (Rama VI, r.
 1910–1925).
 By then, several canals, roads and railways had been built through the area.
 West of the university grounds the Bangkok Railway Station, the country's main terminus, had been built in 1916.
 To the east, the Phloen Chit area was developed by the enterprising businessman Nai Lert around the same time.
 When the administration of Bangkok's districts was reorganized in 1915, the district was established as Amphoe Pathum Wan, bounded by Khlong Saen Saep to the north, the Chong Nonsi Railway to the east, Khlong Hua Lamphong to the south, and Khlong Phadung Krung Kasem to the west.
 Its status, along with Bangkok's other districts', was later changed from amphoe to khet in 1972.